Marmiz/presence-indicator/NOTES.md

 ## Requirements

 - at the bottom of the page I see a list of avatars that are working on element not in view
+- at the top of the page I see a list of avatars that are working on element not in view
 - I see next the element the avatar(s) of people focusing on it
 - Smooth transition/animation

 This means solving two points:

-1. Determine how/what is in view. _possible solution_: scrollEvent + getBoundingClientRect()
+1. Determine how/what is in view. _possible solution_: scrollEvent + getBoundingClientRect() | IntersectionObserver API
 2. onFocus() event to update where a user is.
+3. websocket for live updates.

 ### Questions: